linode/docs/docs/guides/applications/configuration-management/basics/yaml-reference/index.md

 ### YAML vs JSON

 The JavaScript object notation (JSON) is an open standard file format.
-It is commonly used with browser configuration or communication, for instance as web browser bookmarks.
+It is commonly used with browser configuration or communication.

 JSON content *is* YAML content.
 YAML is a superset of JSON.
 However, YAML's syntax is more relaxed.

-- It encompasses unquoted string keys, which JSON doesn't allow.
+- You can use unquoted string keys with YAML, which JSON does not allow.
 YAML permits single quotes, rather than the double quotes JSON requires for strings.
-- YAML has comments, which JSON lacks.
+- You can include comments in your YAML files.
+JSON does not support comments.
-- YAML has a special syntax for definition of custom datatypes, so you can extend YAML beyond its base definition.
+- YAML has a special syntax for definition of custom datatypes.
+This means you can extend YAML beyond its base definition.
 - YAML also goes beyond JSON in its support for anchors, aliases, directives, and merge keys.

 ### YAML vs XML